 Amy McNamara hails from Tulla, Co.
 Clare, Ireland, an area steeped in traditional Irish music.
 She comes from a very musical family and grew up surrounded by the local East Clare style of playing.
 Amy started playing the fiddle at the early age of eight and was naturally influenced by the local style.
 She has had much success in many national competitions over the years, most recently winning the Senior Céilí Band competition with the Cnoc na Gaoithe Céilí Band at Fleadh Cheoil na hÉireann in Drogheda 2019, as well as winning three Munster titles in a row with the Céilí Band in 2017, 2018 & 2019.
 Amy is a member of the traditional music group Out the Gap who have toured worldwide with the performing group Cnoc na Gaoithe, most recently performing in Shanghai and South Africa to celebrate Seachtain na Gaeilge (Irish week), as well as touring Europe with her siblings Kate and Gearóid.
 Amy is a newly qualified primary school teacher and enjoys passing on her love of music to the next generation.

-Michael a native of Co Clare, Ireland has been teaching Irish Dance for over 35 years.
-He moved to the United States in 2010 where he continues to teach and adjudicate.
-Following his qualification as a teacher he was a lead dancer on many tours of 'on Shannonside', a renowned group of world-class musicians and dancers.
-Michael moved to Brighton in England, where he had his own school for a number of years and worked as a Tech.
-Project Manager for Lloyds TSB Bank plc, before moving back to his home village of Kilkishen in 1997.
+Michael a native of Co Clare, Ireland has been teaching He currently resides in California where he continues to teach and adjudicate.
+Michael was a lead dancer on many tours of 'on Shannonside', a renowned group of world-class musicians and dancers.
 Michael danced on the award winning Guinness TV commercial for Harp Lager and has given workshops all over Europe, from Norway to Austria.
 He is a qualified adjudicator and Grade Examiner.
-In early 2020, Michael launched the ‘Covid 19’ Irish Dance teachers’ Facebook group to help teachers across all organizations pool ideas on teaching through the pandemic.
-There are now over 2,000 members globally of this group.
-More recently he has set up an online global adult Irish Dance program which has students from Taiwan to Germany and is a founder member of ‘Boscaí Beaga’ (little boxes) online youth Irish drama and production companies
+In early 2020, he launched the ‘Covid 19’ Irish Dance teachers’ Facebook group to help teachers across all organizations pool ideas on teaching through the pandemic.
+He has a global adult Irish Dance program which has students from Taiwan to Germany and is a founder member of ‘Boscaí Beaga’ (little boxes) online youth Irish drama and production companies